robsterlini/robsterlini-frontend/src/journal/2016/parkrun-changed-my-life.md

 {% figureInset
   "journal/parkrun-changed-my-life/progress.jpg",
   "A photo from 2014, and a photo from now",
-  "It’s been a long way to here, and we’re not done yet"
+  "It’s been a long way to here, and we’re not done&nbsp;yet"
 %}

 I went back to Derby to take on the Jenson Button Trust Triathlon again – and I loved it (again)!